-Security attribute Description/Value Active Applets he set of the active applets' AIDs.
-An active applet is an applet that is elected on at least one of the logical channels.
-Applet Selection Status "Selected" or "Deselected".
-Applet's version number The version number of an applet (package) indicated in the export file.
+Security attribute Description/Value Active Applets The set of the active app'ets' AIDs.
+An active applet is an applet that is selected on at least one of the logical channels.
+Applet Selection Sta"us "Sele"ted""or "Desele"ted".
+Ap'let's version number The version number of an applet (package) indicated in the export file.
 Class Identifies the implementation class of the remote object.
-Context Package AID or "JavaCard RE".
-COD Context attribute Delimits the space occupied in volatile memory by the data of the CLEAR_ON_DESELECT transient arrays of a package
+Context Package AID"or "Java Car" RE".
+COD Context attribute Delimits the space occupied in volatile memory by the data of the CLEAR_ON_DESELECT transient arrays of a package COR Context attribute Delimits the space occupied in volatile memory by the data of the CLEAR_ON_RESET transient arrays of a package

-Security attribute Description/Value COR Context attribute Delimits the space occupied in volatile memory by the data of the CLEAR_ON_RESET transient arrays of a package Current Frame Context The lower and upper Boundary of the local variables area on the stack frame for a method and the lower and upper Boundary of the operand stac area on the stack frame for a method Currently Active Context Package AID or "Java Card RE".
-Dependent package AID Allows the retrieval of the Package AID and Applet's version number ([R8], §4.5.2).
+Security Description/Value attribute Current Frame Context The lower and upper Boundary of the local variables area on the stack frame for a method and the lower and upper Boundary of the operand stack area on the stack frame for a method Currently Active Context Package AID"or "Java Car" RE".
+Dependent package AID Allows the retrieval of the Package AID and Ap'let's version number ([R8], §4.5.2).
 ExportedInfo Boolean (indicates whether the remote object is exportable or not).
 Identifier The Identifier of a remote object or method is a number that uniquely identifies the remote object or method, respectively.
-LC Selection Status Multiselectable, Non-multiselectable or "one".
+LC Selection Status Multiselectable, Non-multiselectable"or ""one".
 LifeTime CLEAR_ON_DESELECT or PERSISTENT () or CLEAR_ON_RESET Object Boundary Delimits the space occupied by an object in the heap Owner The Owner of an object is either the applet instance that created the object or the package (library) where it has been defined (these latter objects can only be arrays that initialize static fields of the package).
 The owner of a remote object is the applet instance that created the object.
 Package AID The AID of each package indicated in the export file.
 Package Boundary Delimits the space occupied by the code and the static fields of a package Program Counter Position of the next Bytecode to execute Registered Applets The set of AID of the applet instances registered on the card.
 Remote An object is Remote if it is an instance of a class that directly or indirectly implements the interface java.rmi.Remote.
 Resident Packages The set of AIDs of the packages already loaded on the card.
 Returned References The set of remote object references that have been sent to the CAD during the applet selection session.
 This attribute is implementation dependent.
-Selected Applet Context Package AID or "one".
+Selected Applet Context Package AID"or ""one".
 Sharing Standards, SIO, Java Card RE entry point or global array.
-Stack Pointer Position of the next free slot in the stack Static Fields Static fields of a package

-Security attribute Description/Value Static References Static fields of a package may contain references to objects.
+Stack Pointer Position of the next free slot in the stack Static Fields Static fields of a package Static References Static fields of a package may contain references to objects.
 The Static References attribute records those references.

-() Transient objects of type CLEAR_ON_DESELECT behave like persistent objects in that they can be accessed only when the Currently Active Context is the object's context.
+(\) Transient objects of type CLEAR\ON\DESELECT behave like persistent objects in that they can be accessed only when the Currently Active Context is the ob'ect's context.

-Operations (prefixed with "OP") are described in the following table.
-Each operation has parameters given between brackets, among which there is "he "accessed object", the first one, when applicable.
+Operations (prefixed w"th""OP") are described in the following table.
+Each operation has parameters given between brackets, among which there is "he "accessed ob"ect", the first one, when applicable.
 Parameters may be seen as security attributes that are under the control of the subject performing the operation.